nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 <ins>Overview</ins>

 The feature to delete entries is facilitated by the `DeleteCommand`.
-Both `Income` and `Expense` entries can be deleted using this single command.
+Both `Income` and `Expense` entries can be deleted using this class.

 <ins>Class Structure</ins>

 The `DeleteCommand` class has the following attribute:
-- *index*: An integer representing the position of the entry in the financial list that is to be deleted.
+- `index`: `int` An integer representing the position of the entry in the financial list that is to be deleted.

 The `DeleteCommand` class has the following method:
-- *execute*: Removes the specified entry from the `FinancialList`.
+- `execute` Removes the specified entry from the `FinancialList`.

 <ins>Implementation</ins>